Introduction

 Gap Gauge: Verify the electrode gap.

-Magnifying Glass: Use a magnifying glass for a closer inspection of smaller, less obvious wear or deposits.
+Magnifying Glass: Use a magnifying glass to get a closer look at any small wear or deposits that might be hard to see.

 Interpreting Different Types of Residues

-Carbon Buildup: Indicates possible issues with the fuel mixture or insufficient burning.
+Carbon Buildup: This might point to problems with the fuel mixture or poor combustion.

-Oil Fouling: Suggests oil leakage into the combustion chamber, which can cause misfires and poor engine performance.
+Oil Fouling: This suggests oil is leaking into the combustion chamber, which can cause misfires and lower engine performance.

-Ash Deposits: Usually a result of oil or fuel additives and could lead to pre-ignition or knocking.
+Ash Deposits: Usually from oil or fuel additives, these can lead to pre-ignition or knocking.

 Conclusion